-species, E. passerina, which ranges eastwards to the Lena river, and in winter as far south as Amoy in China; but in Japan the original species appears again, receiving a new name (E. pyrrhulina), but Mr. Seebohm assures us that it is quite indistinguishable from the European bird.
-Although the distance between these two portions of the species is not so great as in the last example, being about 2,000 miles, in other respects the case is a most satisfactory one, because the forms which occupy the intervening space are recognised by Mr. Seebohm himself as undoubted species.
+Discontinuity of Emberiza scheniclus.-The other case is that of our reed bunting (Emberiza scheniclus), which ranges over almost all Europe and Western Asia as far as the Yenesai valley and North-west India.
+It is then replaced by another smaller species, E. passerina, which ranges eastwards to the Lena river, and in winter as far south as Amoy in China; but in Japan the original species appears again, receiving a new name (E. pyrrhulina), but Mr. Seebohm assures us that it is quite indistinguishable from the European bird.
+Although the distance between these two portions of the species is not so great as in the last example, being about 2,000 miles, in other respects the case is an interesting one, because the forms which occupy the intervening space are recognised by Mr. Seebohm himself as undoubted species.